 Bask in the beautiful beaches of Hammocks Beach State Park south of Swansboro and surround yourself in miles of unspoiled barrier island beaches.
 So ditch the phones and tablets and enjoy some fun in the sun during a family adventure with swimming, fishing, shelling or boating accompanied by a mid-day picnic.

-As one of the Top 20 Festivals & Events in the Southeast for October 2015, the North Carolina Seafood Festival is known for its world-class entertainment and some of the best seafood this side of the east coast.
-Festivalgoers can also experience over 150 arts and crafts vendors, ship tours, kid’s rides and the Annual Southern Outer Banks Boat Show & Outdoor expo.
+As one of the Top 20 Festivals & Events in the Southeast for October 2018, the North Carolina Seafood Festival is known for its world-class entertainment and some of the best seafood this side of the east coast.
+Festivalgoers can also experience over 150 arts and crafts vendors, ship tours, kid’s rides and the Annual Southern Outer Banks Boat Show & Outdoor Expo.

-The NC Maritime Museum documents, collects, preserves and researches the maritime history of coastal North Carolina.
+The NC Maritime Museum documents collect, preserves and researches the maritime history of coastal North Carolina.
 In addition to this museum’s boat building workshops, environmental and educational programs, it displays the many facets of coastal living.
 While you’re there, you must see the Queen Anne’s Revenge, which was Blackbeard’s famous pirate ship.

 The Tryon Palace, known as the first capitol of North Carolina, boasts a living history experience that is truly like no other.
 Discover the history behind the Governor’s Palace with guided tours and demonstrations.
 Enjoy interactive games and hands-on exhibits at the North Carolina History Center.
 Explore the magnificent riverside Gardens and Historic Homes.
 The Tryon Palace makes learning a fun adventure for the whole family!

 Ocracoke Ferry – Cedar Island, NC